nordeim/FinAnalyst-Pro/docs/prompt-3.md

 Awesome understanding! please meticulously review and analyze the two attached sample `README.md` for GitHub repos, then create a prompt to get ChatGPT or any LLM to generate similarly structured `README.md` based on given repo codebase.
 So analyze the structure, layout, format, style, design and other nuances of the attached sample files, then come up with a structured guide as a LLM prompt template.

+---

+Awesome understanding!
+Now, please meticulously review and analyze the codebase files attached below.
+Due to the length, I will share the codebase files in this and the next two prompts.
+Wait for me to tell you that all the codebase files have been uploaded before you begin your consolidated review and analysis.